Memories From the Past to the Present:

 Successive waves of immigration continued to bring new parishioners from The Netherlands, Lebanon, Italy, Portugal, and more recently from Central America, Mexico, Thailand and The Philippines.

 Today, much of the devotional life of the parish is celebrated in annual festivals of faith: Romeiros just before Holy Week, Santo Cristo after Easter, Imperio do Divino Espirito Santo on Pentecost Sunday, Feast of St. John the Baptist in Wheatley in June, Our Lady of Nazare in September, St. Michael’s Patronal Feast Day on September 29th, celebrated on the nearest Sunday of that day, Our Lady of Fatima in October, and Our Lady of Guadalupe in December.
-Further, each Friday the Divine Mercy Devotions initiated by Saint Elizabeth Faustina, take place at 3:00 pm.
+Further, each Friday the Divine Mercy Devotions initiated by Saint Maria Faustina Kowalska, take place at 3:00 pm.

 St. Michael’s Parish continued to grow and with many people from Windsor and Detroit coming to Leamington during the summer vacation the original little frame church was not large enough to accommodate the people.
 Father Gleeson began formulating plans to build a new Church.

 Father Gleeson had a keen interest in the problems of the Church in Mexico and after visiting the country, decided upon his return, to build St. Michael’s Church on the design of the Spanish Mission Churches.
 On December 22, 1922, a new Church of the Spanish Mission design was blessed by Bishop Fallon.